cristal-ise/cristal-ise/docs/ModuleXML.md

     <Config name="ResourceImportHandler.DEMO" target="server">org.cristalise.demo.DemoImportHandler</Config>
 > Any CRISTAL properties to configure this module, or the kernel's use of it.
 These values are the first loaded, so any properties defined in config files or on the command-line (i.e. passed directly to Gateway.init()) will override them.
 The target attribute is optional, and declares whether the property should be included in only server or client processes, and omitted from the other.
-This particular example defines a [[ResourceImportHandler]], which can then be used to import custom resources in the <Imports> section.
+This particular example defines a [ResourceImportHandler](../ResourceImportHandler), which can then be used to import custom resources in the <Imports> section.
 The portion of the property name after the dot, 'DEMO' defines the type attribute values that will use this handler.

     <Script target="server|client|both" lang="javascript" event="startup|initialized|shutdown">doStuff()</Script>
 > Script logic can be provided in the module to run at various points of the server lifecycle to initialize module components.
 The lang attribute specifies the scripting engine to use.
 The target attribute states whether the script should run on server or client processes, or both.
 Currently supported execution points are: